olivierlacan/keep-a-changelog/README.md

 To make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.

 ### Why can't people just use a git log diff?
 Because log diffs are full of noise.
 Can we really expect every single commit in an open source project to be meaningful and self-explanatory?
-That seems like a pipe dream to me.
+That seems like a pipe dream.

 ### Is there a standard CHANGELOG format?
 Sadly, no, but this is something I want to change.
 This project [contains what I hope will become the standard CHANGELOG file](CHANGELOG.md) for all open source projects, so take a look at it and please suggest improvements.